 Trade Deficit as Defined in the United States

 An export is any good that passes through customs from the United States to be sold overseas.
-This includes merchandise shipped from an American-based company to its foreign affiliate or branch.
+This category includes merchandise shipped from an American-based company to its foreign affiliate or branch.

-An export is also any service sold by a U.S. resident or U.S. business and bought by a foreign resident.
-It should be noted that the BEA estimates service imports and exports from benchmark surveys and other reports.
+Exports include services sold by a U.S. resident or U.S. business and bought by a foreign resident.
+The BEA estimates service imports and exports from benchmark surveys and other reports.
 The measurements of goods transactions come from the U.S. Census.